officelearn/azure-docs.sv-se/articles/data-factory/concepts-integration-runtime.md

 ### <a name="azure-ir-location"></a>Azure IR-plats
 Du kan ställa in en vissa plats för en Azure IR varmed dataflytter eller aktivitetssändningar sker i den specifika regionen.

-Om du väljer att använda **automatisk lösning Azure IR** som är standard,
+If you choose to use the **auto-resolve Azure IR** which is the default,

 - För kopieringsaktivitet kommer ADF att försöka identifiera ditt mål- och källdatalager för att välja den bästa platsen, antingen i samma region om den är tillgänglig eller den närmaste inom samma geografiska område.
 Om det inte går att avgöra används datafabriksregionen.

-- För sökning/GetMetadata/ta bort aktivitet (kallas även för pipeline-aktiviteter), sändning av omvandlings aktivitet (kallas även externa aktiviteter) och redigerings åtgärder (testa anslutning, bläddra i Mapplista och tabell lista, för hands data), ADF kommer att använda IR i Data Factory-regionen.
+- For Lookup/GetMetadata/Delete activity execution (also known as Pipeline activities), transformation activity dispatching (also known as External activities), and authoring operations (test connection, browse folder list and table list, preview data), ADF will use the IR in the data factory region.

-- För data flödet använder ADF IR i Data Factory-regionen.
+- For Data Flow, ADF will use the IR in the data factory region.

   > [!TIP]
-  > En bra idé är att se till att data flödet körs i samma region som dina motsvarande data lager (om möjligt).
-Du kan antingen åstadkomma detta genom att matcha Azure IR automatiskt (om data lager platsen är samma som Data Factory plats), eller genom att skapa en ny Azure IR instans i samma region som dina data lager och sedan köra data flödet på den.
+  > A good practice would be to ensure Data flow runs in the same region as your corresponding data stores (if possible).
+You can either achieve this by auto-resolve Azure IR (if data store location is same as Data Factory location), or by creating a new Azure IR instance in the same region as your data stores and then execute the data flow on it.

 Du kan övervaka vilken IR plats som börjar gälla under körning av aktiviteten i övervakningsvyn för pipeline-aktivitet i gränssnittet eller en aktivitetsövervakningsnyttolast.